hku/aigc-webui/README.md

 [en](./README.md) | [中文](./README_cn.md)

 AIGC-webui is a universal interface for AIGC (AI Generated Content).
-For example, you can use it to make chatGPT working more creatively, or to generate images / musics.
+For example, you can use it to make chatGPT work the way your like, to generate images / musics.

 Screenshot: